 The Handcrafted History of Harrington’s Smallgoods

-Harrington’s.
+Harrington’s Team.
 Crafting New Zealand’s finest smallgoods.

 Every single sausage, slice of bacon, black pudding or other delicious delicacy crafted at our home in Miramar is the work of our skilled artisans.
 Our fifteen craftspeople fashion the finest flavours for you guided by Angus Black, and Harrington’s brilliant original recipes of course.